brooklynrail/brooklynrail-platform/content/events/2022/11/entre-dos-palabras-existe-otra-una-lectura-del-rail-organizada-por-amelia-bande.md

 event_platform:
   - zoom
 ---
-This event will be in Spanish!
+This event will be in Spanish

-Este evento será en epsañol!
+Este evento será en epsañol